tcpiplab/Udacity-github-reflections/udacity-github-notes.md

 careful.
 This command cannot be undone.
 It is for removing file edits that you never want to see again.

-## Git Basics

-### `git init`
-Turn a directory of files into a new repository.
-But you have to create the first commit yourself.

-### `git status`
-Shows which files from your working directory have been added (via `git add`) to the staging area, and which files have not been added.
-This command runs locally, not needing Internet access to the remote.

-git add <file>
-adds a file to the staging area, but not (yet) to the repository.

-git commit
-Commits changes from the staging area to the repository.
-It also automatically opens your text editor so you can add a commit message.
-This is typically in the form of a command, E.g., "Add slider bar", rather than "added a slider bar".

-"commit" is a noun and a verb.
-As a noun it is used to refer to saved versions of files.
-So you commit (verb) in order to create a commit (noun).

 BRANCHES: